Procedures for job searches in JobMine and arranging your own job

 Some posted co-op positions may require you to work for eight straight months, rather than the normal four.

-- If you’re in Engineering or Pharmacy, you may not take an eight-month work term.
+- If you're in Pharmacy, you are not eligible for an eight-month work term.

 - Obtain tentative approval from your undergraduate advisor before applying to any position longer than four months.

-- Failure to honour an employment match will normally result in a failed work term.
+- Failure to honour an employment match will normally result in the removal of your access to JobMine for the current and upcoming recruitment terms..

 Your student advisor can offer advice and assistance regarding this process.